mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media 1.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - version control
-    - this is version: 3
+    - this is version: 2
     - this is the current version: [[Building resilient social media]]
-    - here is the previous version: [[Building resilient social media 1]]
+    - here is the previous version: [[resilience-imagery]]